Gibbs polystability of Fano manifolds, stability thresholds and symmetry breaking: Introduction

 and when the group $\mathcal{G}$ is non-trivial $(X,\Delta)$ is Gibbs polystable iff $\Delta$ is of the form $\Delta_{w}$ for some $w\in[0,1[.$ Moreover, for $N>3$,

 For $N=2,3$, $\gamma^{(N)}(X,0)^{\mathcal{G}}=\infty$, and $\gamma^{(N)}(X,\Delta_{w})^{\mathcal{G}}=\frac{2(1-1/N)}{V}$.
 Additionally,

 \end{thm}

-The formula $\delta^{\mathrm{A}}(X,0)^{\mathcal{G}}=2$ implies, in particular, Aubin's refinement of the Moser--Trudinger inequality on $S^{2}$ \cite{A,c-y,f-f-g-g,g-m} and yields a strengthening of the logarithmic Hardy--Littlewood--Sobolev inequality on $S^{2}$ \cite{c-l0,c-l} (see Section \ref{subsec:Application-to-logarithmic}).
-We show that the discontinuity of $\delta^{\mathrm{A}}(X,\Delta_{w})^{\mathcal{G}},$ as $w$ decreases to $0,$ is a reflection of a somewhat surprising phenomenon of spontaneous symmetry breaking, appearing when $w\in]0,1/2[$ (see Section \ref{subsec:Spontanous-symmetry-breaking}).
-This is related to the fact that the invariant $\delta^{\mathrm{A}}(X,\Delta_{w})^{\mathcal{G}}$ then differs from the invariant implicitly appearing in \cite{h,li}, obtained by restricting $\mathcal{M}$ to the subspace of $\mathcal{K}$--invariant Kähler metrics, for a given a maximally compact subgroup $\mathcal{K}$ of $\mathcal{G}$ (and replacing $\mathcal{G}$ with its centralizer) -- see Section \ref{subsec:Comparison-with-Hisamoto}.
+The formula for $\delta^{\mathrm{A}}(X,w)^{\mathcal{G}}$ in Theorem \ref{thm:gibbs poly and lct intro} yields a generalization of Aubins' improvement of the Moser--Trudinger inequality to $w\neq0$ with a quasi-sharp multiplicative constant.
+We show that the discontinuity of $\delta^{\mathrm{A}}(X,\Delta_{w})^{\mathcal{G}},$ as $w$ decreases to $0,$ is a reflection of a somewhat surprising phenomenon of \emph{spontaneous symmetry breaking}, appearing when $w\in]0,1/2[$ (see Section \ref{subsec:Spontanous-symmetry-breaking}).
+This is related to the fact that the invariant $\delta^{\mathrm{A}}(X,\Delta_{w})^{\mathcal{G}}$ then differs from the invariant obtained by restricting $\mathcal{M}$ to the subspace of $\mathcal{K}$--invariant Kähler metrics, for a given a maximally compact subgroup $\mathcal{K}$ of $\mathcal{G}$ (and replacing $\mathcal{G}$ with its center), appearing implicitly in \cite{d-r,h,li} -- see Section \ref{subsec:Comparison-with-Hisamoto}.

+Coming back to Conjecture \ref{conj:lct is an stab intro}for a general log Fano manifold, we introduce a slight modification of the log canonical threshold $\gamma^{(N)}(X,\Delta)^{\mathcal{G}},$ denoted by $\gamma_{\epsilon_{N}}^{(N)}(X,\Delta)^{\mathcal{G}},$ obtained by replacing the semi-stable locus $(X^{N})_{\text{ss}}$ by a Zariski open subset $(X^{N})_{\text{ss},\epsilon_{N}}$ of $X^{N}$ containing slightly unstable configurations (see Definition \ref{def:strong}).
+This leads to a notion of \emph{strong uniform Gibbs }\emph{polystability}, defined by replacing $(X^{N})_{\text{ss}}$ with $(X^{N})_{\text{ss},\epsilon_{N}}$ (which is expected to be equivalent to uniform Gibbs polystability, as illustrated by the case of log Fano curves; see Example \ref{exa:strong curve}).
+We establish the following quantitative lower bound on the reduced analytic stability threshold $\delta^{A}(X,\Delta)^{\mathcal{G}}:$ \begin{thm} Let $(X,\Delta)$ be a log Fano manifold whose Futaki character vanishes.
+Then there exists a constant $C$ such that

+Hence, if $(X,\Delta)$ is strongly uniformly Gibbs polystable, then $(X,\Delta)$ admits a Kähler--Einstein metric and, as consequence, $(X,\Delta)$ is K-polystable. \end{thm}